espressif/esp-hosted/esp_hosted_ng/docs/platform/beaglev-fire/beaglev-fire.md

 After the driver is loaded, reset the ESP32C6 manually, and observe the logs on BeagleV Fire and ESP32C6 using `idf.py monitor`

-Check whether the ESP ahs been registered and the wlan interface created using command `ip a`
+Check whether the ESP has been registered and the wlan interface created using command `ip a`

 Expected results: